emeryamiller/browsernizer/README.md

       !(browser.name == "Safari" && browser.mobile?)
     end

+By default any return value other than `false` is considered valid, including `nil`.

 Specifying location is optional.

 If you prefer handling unsupported browsers on your own, you can access browsernizer info from `request.env['browsernizer']` within your controller.